openmrs/openmrs-esm-core/docs/README.md

   Please give it a read and write accordingly.

   Canonical names:
-    - "microfrontend": any "-app" package
+    - "frontend module": any "-app" package
-    - "microfrontends": the packages or the generic architecture concept
+    - "microfrontends": the generic architecture concept
-    - "OpenMRS Frontend 3.0": the OpenMRS framework for microfrontends
+    - "OpenMRS Frontend 3.0": the OpenMRS framework for frontend modules
     - "the openmrs-spa.org CI server": openmrs-spa.org
-    - "community-managed microfrontend": what it sounds like.
+    - "community-managed frontend modules": what it sounds like.
 Doesn't necessarily include everything published to the `openmrs` NPM org.

   Other notes: